 The Irish awarding bodies and qualifications authorities and Northern Ireland awarding and qualifications regulatory bodies undertook an exercise to align/cross reference the qualifications frameworks in the UK and Ireland.

-[Update November 2011] The Northern Ireland Department for Employment and Learning has recently announced a new Qualifications Comparison Servicethat uses the NARIC qualifications database.
-The service provides advice to non-national clients who wish to have their qualifications checked.
+The Northern Ireland Department for Employment and Learning (DELNI) provides advice to non-national clients who wish to have their qualifications checked.
+See Are your country's qualifications recognised in the UK? for further details.

-In July 2005, it published, 'Qualifications can cross boundaries – a rough guide to comparing qualifications in the UK and Ireland'.
+The fourth edition of the leaflet entitled 'Qualifications can cross boundaries – a rough guide to comparing qualifications in the UK and Ireland' was published by QQI in 2013.
 The leaflet is a ready reckoner for employers, learners and other interested parties, designed to enable broad comparisons to be drawn between qualifications and their levels In Ireland and Northern Ireland.
+The leaflet is available to download at www.qualrec.ie/uk.html

 - General Certificate of Secondary Education (GCSE)